isabella232/dde-handsonlab/README.md

 Welcome to a Docker Desktop Enterprise hands on Lab.
 This lab will walk you
 through:

-- Creating your first Containerised Micro Service
+- Creating your first containerised microservice
-- Creating a Multi-Service Containerised Application
+- Creating a multi-service containerised application
-- Leverage Docker Templates and Docker Application Designer to jump start your Micro Service Application development.
+- Leverage Docker Templates and Docker Application Designer to jump start your microservice application development.
-- Deploy your Micro Serviced based application on to Kubernetes.
+- Deploy your microservices based application to Kubernetes.
-- Distribute your Micro Serviced based application through Docker App and Docker Hub.
+- Distribute your microservices based application through Docker App and Docker Hub.

 ## Pre-Requisities

 - Docker Desktop Enterprise installed.
-- The Lab's Application Library pre-loaded into your DDE's Application Designer.
+- The lab's application library is pre-loaded into your DDE's Application Designer.
 - The IDE of your choice locked and loaded.

 ## Link Extractor App

 Link Extractor app scrapes links from a given web page.
-This repository illustrates step by step approach to learn [Docker](https://www.docker.com/).
+This repository illustrates a step-by-step approach to learn [Docker](https://www.docker.com/).

-It starts from running a very basic Python script and gradually leads to a multi-service container orchestration (AKA micro-service architecture).
+It starts from running a very basic Python script and gradually leads to a multi-service container orchestration (aka microservices architecture).

-**No Python skills required**
+**No Python skills required!**
 This workshop uses a Python example but no Python expertise is assumed or required.
 Step 6 switches to Ruby, but again, no Ruby knowledge is required.

 ## How to Use the Repository